-Every day during June 2017, I'm challenging myself to make a new, one of a kind, piece of jewelry.
-I'm sharing my process on my instagram, but I also wanted to track how I was feeling during it all, so below is a quick recap of the day's work and my thoughts.
+Every day during June 2017, I challenged myself to make a new, one of a kind, piece of jewelry.
+I shared my process on my instagram, but I also wanted to track how I was feeling during it all, so below is a quick recap of the day's work and my thoughts.
 All designs will be available in the shop after the challenge.
-Posts will be updated with the final product photo.
+Posts are updated with the final product photo.

 First, a little bit of backstory

 At the beginning of the year, I planned out my first 6 months, and gave myself themes for each month.
 I decided June would be about "defying norms," and it was all about doing things differently.
 Thinking about my business in a different way, and seeing what happens.
 Then in April I decided to pivot and focus 100% on my jewelry, where before I was splitting my time between 2 digital goods (because it's hard to get off the passive income bandwagon).

 I decided to double down again on jewelry.
 It's were my real passion is.
 It's the reason I quit making home decor.
 It's what I want to be known for.
 But in trying to meet some imaginary revenue number, I was focusing on the "easy" digital stuff (even though it's totally NOT easy).
 I ignored the fun creative stuff.